Surajgupta5/Library-Management-System/README.md

 # Library-Management-System

-# this is for db connection using mysql
+# This is for db connection using mysql
 add this content inside /etc/mysql/lms.cnf

     [client]